 Science, Technology, Engineering and Mathematics (STEM) are areas that many of our former pupils have chosen in the world of work.
 These subjects remain a critical part of the curriculum, but have seen declining government funding in recent years.
 We wish to continue promoting career opportunities in STEM and develop our curriculum by improving the quality of science equipment and upgrading our facilities in the Technology Department.
 The purchase of a new ‘etch tank’ for manufacturing PCBs and a Sublimation printer and heat press for transferring images onto materials would allow the students to continue with electronics at KS3 and to try out new ways of working with materials and graphic images.Make a STEM Donation

 Music is an integral part of life at Sir Thomas Rich’s and we seek to nurture boys’ interests in the subject, no matter what direction that interest lies.
 We encourage practical music making at every level through many diverse opportunities, such as Brass Ensemble, Orchestra, Jazz Band, Choir and House Music.
 Academically we aim to deliver a broad-ranging curriculum to support pupils in their musical development.
 We plan to purchase amplifiers and electric guitars, as well as hiring individual instruments to increase the breadth, scope and appeal of school music making.
-To provide this exciting opportunity to as many pupils as possible will cost £3,000.Make a Music Donation
+We also plan to increase Music staffing.
+To provide this exciting opportunity to as many pupils as possible will cost £16,000.Make a Music Donation

 The study of French, Spanish, German and Italian is possible at Sir Thomas Rich’s.
 We are fortunate to have a modern language laboratory which allows pupils to use a wealth of digitised foreign language audio and video material, which we are constantly improving.
 Conversational practice with a native speaker is also hugely beneficial for those pupils studying languages at GCSE and A Level.
 Additionally, trips and exchanges are offered at all levels, and students are encouraged to see these as an important and integral part of their learning.
 Funding is needed to support the purchase of new language laboratory equipment such as headphones for external examinations.
 Support for pupils whose parents cannot afford the cost of residential trips and exchanges is also needed.Make a MFL Donation